 After vandalism, my neighbors would go out and buy another cheap mailbox, but not me—I was fed up and fought back!
 I searched for indestructible mailboxes online and came up with the perfect solution.
 Now I have the last laugh as I drive off to work and everyone's mailbox is on the ground except mine.

-So I searched for indestructible mailboxes online and came up with the perfect solution, but I wasn't sure if it would work, these kids were throwing large rocks at the mailboxes, and I wasn't sure if just a heavy duty mailbox would stop it from happening, face it, you'll never stop mailbox vandalism so you need to fight fire with fire, so I gave it a shot.
+At first, I wasn't sure if it would work.
+Those kids were throwing large rocks and I wasn't sure if just a heavy duty mailbox would stop it from happening, but I gave it a shot.
+Here's my solution.